 Grace slid her hand into the crook of Kendric’s arm, and he had to will himself not to stiffen at her touch.
 She nudged him to turn back the way he’d been heading before, but he could tell she was curious about what was in his hand.

 “You know I have no interest in arias and ditties at either end of the spectrum.
-Music is beyond me, my lady.”
+Music is beyond me, m’lady.”

 Kendric’s neck muscles tightened and his jaw set as he worked to keep every other nerve in his body relaxed.
-He loosened his tongue enough to say, “There is magic in the moonlight for which no voice could compare.”
+He loosened his tongue enough to say through gritted teeth, “There is magic in the moonlight for which no voice could compare.”

 Grace hadn’t really been his choice.
 No, Grace-as-wife would be his eternal prison.
-She was a spoiled, conniving, witch who’d sunk her greedy, vicious and long claws into him.
+She was a spoiled, conniving witch who’d sunk her greedy, vicious claws into him.
 He could blame no one but himself.
 He’d made far too many poor decisions in the last few years.

 Seeing Helein reminded him of who he’d been . . . the man he’d thought to be, but losing her had taken more of a toll on him than he’d realized.
 He’d lost himself somewhere along the way and ended up snared in Lady Grentich’s trap.
 He’d sold his soul for a few pieces of silver and now looked forward only to a living hell with that lady’s niece hanging on his arm like the leech she was.